open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 1. In the first dropdown, select version `v14.*.*`
 2. In the second dropdown, select your operating system.
 If have Windows and installed WSL 2 earlier, select `Linux`.
 3. In the third dropdown:
-   - For macOS/Linux/Windows with WSL 2, select `nvm`.
+   - For macOS/Linux/Windows with WSL, select `nvm`.
-   - For Windows without WSL 2, select `fnm` or `Chocolatey` (if you have Chocolatey already).
+   - For Windows without WSL, select `fnm` or `Chocolatey` (if you have Chocolatey already).
 4. Follow the instruction to install node.js v14 onto your system

 ## Angular CLI